eddeee888/route-codegen/.changeset/strong-doors-lie.md

 "@route-codegen/core": patch
 ---

-Update type declarations to make it easier to type future plugins
+Update internals to handle plugin and generator types better.
+Extra config are passed in via dedicated param to avoid collision